deeppavlov/chatsky/docs/source/tutorials.rst

 The Messengers section covers how to use the Telegram messenger with Chatsky.

-The Pipeline section teaches the basics of the pipeline concept, how to use pre- and postprocessors, concurrent groups and services, custom messenger interfaces, and extra handlers and extensions.
+The Service section teaches how to use Services: objects that execute before or after the main part.

 The Script section covers the basics of the script concept, including conditions, responses, transitions, and serialization.
 It also includes tutorials on pre-response and pre-transition processing.